-As a motion simulator, The Simpsons Ride syncs the action of its eight-passenger vehicles with wild animated footage.
+As a motion simulator, The Simpsons Ride at Universal Orlando syncs the action of its eight-passenger vehicles with wild animated footage.
 Although scenes include free-falling from nosebleed heights and mid-air collisions, the vehicles never actually move more than a few inches in any direction.

 If you can handle Star Tours at the Disney parks, you'll be able to handle The Simpsons.
 If you want to see what the concept of a motion simulator is about with a more toned-down attraction, try Universal's Despicable Me Minion Mayhem ride first.

 The attraction is housed inside a garish Krustyland building, with retro amusement park lights, eye-popping colors, and a giant head of Krusty the Clown.
 Guests enter the ride by walking along Krusty's "red carpet" tongue and into his mouth.

 The signature Simpsons humor is everywhere.
 The front of the attraction is made to resemble an amusement park midway with carnival games such as Ring Toss.
 "SMALL RINGS, GIANT BOTTLES-IT'S IMPOSSIBLE!" screams a sign on the booth.
 Throughout the queue (and lines for The Simpsons Ride can get quite long), there are giant video screens playing a 30-minute loop that includes new Krustyland footage interspersed with excerpts from park-centric Simpsons show footage.